 NCMRR supports research on many aspects of SCI, including mechanisms of injury and the effectiveness of different interventions and rehabilitation methods.
 The Center offers several publications and webpages that provide additional information about its research:

 - American Academy of Physical Medicine and Rehabilitation

 This national medical society represents more than 8,000 physicians who specialize in the field of physical medicine and rehabilitation.

 The AAP is an organization of faculty, researchers, and others interested in supporting academic physiatry.
 It is involved in a number of projects to support and enhance the academic discipline of physical medicine and rehabilitation.

-National Institute of Neurological Disorders and Stroke (NINDS) Facilities of Research Excellence on SCI
+- National Institute of Neurological Disorders and Stroke (NINDS) Facilities of Research Excellence on SCI

-Paralyzed Veterans of America, http://www.pva.org, supports research on SCIs and spinal cord diseases (SCDs) and funds multiple education and collaborative efforts with goals to understand, treat, and cure SCIs/SCDs.
+This nonprofit organization supports research on SCIs and spinal cord diseases (SCDs) and funds multiple education and collaborative efforts with goals to understand, treat, and cure SCIs/SCDs.

 Please note: Links to organizations and information included on this page do not indicate endorsement from the NICHD, NIH, or HHS.